xtuml/mc/doc/notes/4_cds_instdump_ant.md

 - (3 days) Migrate top-level transient variables into MC meta-model.
 - (5 days) Package RSL into model-based files and functions.
 - (15 days) Build RSL MC.
-- (2 days) Build a tool to easily import function and parameters from a text file.
+- (2 days) Build a tool to easily import functions and parameters from a text file.
 - (3 days) Refresh arlan to do some conversion of RSL to OAL.
+- (10 days) Bring the C++ and SystemC branches up to date.

 8. Acceptance Test